-It is very handy and works well in a second.
-But if you want to perform this action in bulk.
-I would recommend using the ImageMagick tool because it comes with a batch operation.
+It is very handy and works well within seconds.
+But if you want to perform this action in bulk, I would recommend using the ImageMagick tool because it comes with a batch operation.

 Nautilus is a file manager used by GNOME and several other desktop environments.
 It provides a simple and integrated way to manage your files and applications.

 This file manager lets you organize your files into folders.
 This is similar to “File Explorer” in Windows.

 There are many Nautilus plugins that enhances its capabilities.
 They are not installed by default, but you can choose to install them as per your needs.

 We are going to install a plugin called Image Manipulator,, which allows you to rotate or resize the images by a right-click on the image.

 Please run the command below to find out if your Linux system is using Nautilus File Manager:

 If you have Nautilus file manager on your system, you will get the same results as above, but the version may vary.

 Make sure you already have ImageMagick installed on your system, as this plugin uses ImageMagick for image manipulation.
 If not, you need to install it.